Home Photography Index Normal Zooms Telezooms Wide Angle Normal

 On full frame cameras, e.g., EOS 5D Mark II or EOS 1V, the 46 degree coverage of the 50mm lens is equivalent to the sweet spot of the human eye.
 Hence, "normal lens," refers to the venerable 50mm prime lens.
 The natural perspective of this optic makes it easy to pre-visualize images.

 One of the main reasons to own a 50mm lens is for available light photography.
-At F1.4 or 1.8 you can use a reasonably fast shutter speed to take pictures unobtrusively in murky light.
+At F1.4 or 1.8 you can use a fast enough shutter speed to shoot sans flash in murky light.
 The fast aperture also makes for bright viewfinders, a useful feature if you shoot in dark conditions.
 Fast optics tend to have smooth bokeh (background blur).
 The soft whirl of an out of focus background really makes your subject pop.
 Finally, a compelling reason to use a 50mm lens is size.
 Even the fastest 50mm prime is so small and light you'll hardly notice it in your bag.

 Canon EF 50 1.4 USM

 The EF 50 1.4 USM is small (50.5 mm L), light (290 g), boasts an eight-blade diaphragm for elegant bokeh, 58 mm filter threads for easy sharing of filters and close focusing ability (45 cm).
 The front element does not rotate, but the lens changes in length when focusing.

 The micro-USM motor is nearly silent during AF and allows FT-M, a welcome feature.
 The focusing ring is large and gripable, but the mechanism feels coarse.
 Unlike most AF lenses, you must turn the focusing ring considerably to focus from 0.45 meters to infinity, so precise manual focusing is easy, but not as silky or smooth as a dedicated manual focus lens.